 So what is the guiding principle of your story?
 Why are you writing this story?

 Whether you’re just starting to brainstorm your story idea or you’re on your fourth round of revisions, knowing the core message of your story is invaluable.
-If you’d like help discerning your story’s why and ensuring that your plot and character arcs support that why, check out my Planning Support package.
-I have an entire workbook that will help you with this process alongside 1:1 coaching calls.
-I can’t wait to work with you!
+If you’d like help discerning your story’s why and ensuring that your plot and character arcs support that why, check out our Story Planning Support package.
+We have an entire workbook that will help you with this process alongside 1:1 coaching calls.
+We can’t wait to work with you!

 Stay connected with news and updates!